 My Special Interests

-I graduated in 2004 and have been working in Brisbane since.
+I graduated in 2004 and have been working at the Brisbane Osteopathic Centre since then.
 I am very fortunate to have found a job I love.
 My main passion is working with newborns and new mothers, but I also particularly enjoy working with children who are moving asymmetrically and women with period pain or pregnancy pains.

 Breastfeeding and Babies – Helping mothers and babies improve their breastfeeding is a particularly special interest for me.
 Since having trouble with my babies I have gone on to do many hours of lactation study and have applied my osteopathic thinking to this area.